 Wayfair classifies investments in certificates of deposits and marketable securities with original maturities of greater than three months as short-term investments on the consolidated balance sheets.
 Short-term investments mature in less than twelve months from the balance sheet date.
 The cost basis of an investment sold is determined using the specific identification method.
+Wayfair classifies its debt investments with readily determinable market values as available-for-sale.
+These investments are classified as investments on the consolidated balance sheets and are carried at fair market value, with unrealized gains and losses reported within accumulated other comprehensive income or loss, within total stockholders' deficit.
 To the extent the amortized cost basis of the available-for-sale debt securities exceeds the fair value, management assesses the debt securities for credit loss.
 However, management considers the risk of credit loss to be minimized by Wayfair's policy of investing in financial instruments issued by highly-rated financial institutions.
 When assessing the risk of credit loss, management considers factors such as the severity and the reason for the decline in value (i.e., any changes to the rating of the security by a rating agency or other adverse conditions specifically related to the security) and management's intended holding period and time horizon for selling.